Malware-Hunter/sbseg22-feature-selection/methods/JOWMDroid/README.md

   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         Output file name.
 Default: results.csv --cv INT              Number of folds to use in cross validation.
-Default: 5
+Default: 5 --feature-selection-only
+                        If set, the experiment is constrained to the feature selection phase only.
 ```